Skip to main content

 Summary: 1) Studies demonstrated that EA activates corticotropin-releasing factor (CRF) neurons in the paraventricular nuclei (PVN) which is located in the hypothalamus to significantly increase plasma adrenocorticotropic hormone (ACTH) and corticosterone levels which suppress inflammation.

-2) We demonstrated that EA significantly inhibits hyperalgesia through activating supraspinal descending inhibitory system, seretonergic and catecholaminergic neurons in the brain that project to the spinal cord through the dorsolateral nerve pathway.
-Endogenous supraspinal oipoids may inhibit GABA-containing neurons, disinhibiting serotonin-containing neurons that project to the spinal cord to block the transmission of noxious messages in the spinal cord.
+2) We demonstrated that EA significantly inhibits hyperalgesia through activating supraspinal descending inhibitory system, serotonergic and catecholaminergic neurons in the brain that project to the spinal cord through the dorsolateral nerve pathway.
+Endogenous supraspinal opioids may inhibit GABA-containing neurons, disinhibiting serotonin-containing neurons that project to the spinal cord to block the transmission of noxious messages in the spinal cord.
 Our study showed that α2a-ARs and 5-HT1ARs are involved in EA inhibition of inflammatory pain.

 3) Our study also demonstrated that spinal IL-17 is produced by astrocytes and enhances p-NR1 to facilitate inflammatory pain and EA inhibits hyperalgesia by suppressing IL-17.
 This data has been published in 14 peer-reviewed journals and orally presented in 15 workshop sessions.